 LEDs last much longer than fluorescent tubes.
 However, you can replace a tube.
 You can’t replace LEDs.
 Depending on the length of use and handling, a fluorescent tube may last for months, whereas an LED light may last years.

 Aging fluorescent tubes may flicker, produce less light than when new, and even develop a buzz or hum.
-However, LEDs normally are flicker-free, and I have not come across any that make a noise.
+However, LEDs are normally flicker-free, and I have not come across any that make a noise.

 Summary